munichdeveloper/user-service/README.md

 # Reference implementations

-You can checkout the boilerplate / reference projects that demonstrate the whole workflow.
-The projects are realized with Spring Boot 3 and React 18.
+You can checkout the boilerplate projects / reference implementations that demonstrate the whole workflow.
+The projects are realized with Spring Boot 3 and React 18:
-<br />Checkout the Spring Boot project [here](https://github.com/munichdeveloper/spring-boot-magic-link) and the React project [here](https://github.com/munichdeveloper/documan-journal-react-fe/).
+<br />Checkout the Spring Boot project [here](https://github.com/munichdeveloper/spring-boot-magic-link) and the React project [here](https://github.com/munichdeveloper/react-magic-link).
+<br />Please note: These projects are not "production ready" and are just illustrating the basic usage.
 <br />Also you can see the auth live in action in a demo app [here](https://documan.onrender.com).

 # Benefits of a magic.link auth